Trump promises ‘something special’ on Gaza as Israeli officials say Netanyahu has reservations on ceasefire plan | News Channel 3-12

 Netanyahu is expected to present reservations and push for changes to the ceasefire plan, three Israeli officials said Sunday, underscoring the difficulty of closing a deal, even if many of the details have been worked out in advance.

-Most of the 21-point plan was coordinated with Netanyahu in advance “in close detail”, one of the Israeli officials said, adding that the White House knows Israel will oppose certain elements, such as the role of the Palestinian Authority and the reference to aspirations of a future Palestinian state.
+Most of the 21-point plan was coordinated with Netanyahu in advance “in close detail,” one of the Israeli officials said, adding that the White House knows Israel will oppose certain elements, such as the role of the Palestinian Authority (PA) and the reference to aspirations of a future Palestinian state.

 “Netanyahu will not accept all of the outline as it has been initially published,” said one official.
 A second official said he would likely try to make more changes before the US finalizes the proposal “and afterwards as well.”

-Netanyahu met with President Donald Trump’s envoy Steve Witkoff and son-in-law Jared Kushner on Thursday on the sidelines of the UN General Assembly in NY to discuss the plan.
+Netanyahu met with Trump’s envoy Steve Witkoff and son-in-law Jared Kushner on Thursday on the sidelines of the UN General Assembly in New York City to discuss the plan.
 Trump presented the ceasefire and post-war plan to Arab states at the UN on Tuesday.

 “The dynamics appear more serious this time,” said a senior Israeli official, “but it still needs to cross the final line.”
 The last round of negotiations, which were also marked by significant optimism, fell apart in late-July when the US surprisingly withdrew from the talks, followed closely by Israel.
 Both countries blamed Hamas for not negotiating in good faith.